goringich/goringich/README.md

 - 🎓 **Education:** HSE, Faculty of Computer Science, Software Engineering (`Class of 2027`)
 - 🚀 **Interests:** Web development, algorithms, performance optimization, interactive UI/UX
 - 🌍 **Looking for:** Exciting projects, open-source collaborations, and new challenges
+- 🏆 Experience: Led the development of an interactive web course with an algorithm visualization engine, managing both frontend (React, React-konva) and backend (Go, Redis, PostgreSQL) architecture.

 ---